+Take down table

 In order to get an estimate of the amount of biogas we can produce from food waste in Norway, we need hard numbers of the amount of feedstock available, it’s composition and where it is produced.
 We decided that, for simplicity of logistics and information, initially we will not deal with agricultural residues, though it is a large portion of the biomass available.
 This allows room for our production to increase in the future.
 As shown in Table #??
 Norway produces nearly 1.5 million tons of wet organic waste per year, using 2010 statistics (Stats Norway).
 As mentioned we will exclude agriculture, and we will also neglect mining, electricity and construction industries.
 This leaves approximately 1.3 million tons of biomass available for biogas production in all of Norway.
 Obviously not all of this waste will be available for our purposes so this is used as the higher boundary of our feedstock supply range.
 At the moment this resource is diverted as shown in Table #???.
 As of July 2009, Norway instituted a law against the landfilling of biodegradable waste (Section 9.4a of Waste Regulations).
 As we can see from the 2010 statistics, there are exceptions to this.